1964 in the Vietnam War: October

 George Ball, Undersecretary of State, wrote a lengthy memo dissenting from the direction of U.S. policy on Vietnam.
 He said the U.S. should tell South Vietnamese leaders the U.S. will continue support "only if they achieve a unity of purpose ... and create a government free from factionalism and capable of carrying on the affairs of the country."
 He continued, "We have spent months of concentrated effort trying to devise ways and means to advance the present policy of winning the war ...
 But we have given almost no attention to the possible political means of finding a way out without further enlargement of the war."
 The memo was read and responded to by Johnson's top advisers on Vietnam—but apparently was never shown to the President.

 Mao Zedong received a delegation of officials from North Vietnam, including its Prime Minister, Phạm Văn Đồng, and predicted that the U.S. effort could be defeated.
 Noting that the U.S. had 18 army divisions and that it could only spare three in Asia, Mao concluded that it was "impossible for the United States to send many troops to South Vietnam."
 Historian Michael Lind would write nearly 50 years later, "The significance of these conversations can hardly be exaggerated.
 We now know that the nightmare of American strategists had come true in the summer and fall of 1964."

+The 23rd Ranger Battalion and other units engaged a VC battalion near Tuy Hoa.
+ARVN losses were one killed and three wounded.
+VC losses were 42 killed, three captured and 11 weapons captured.